fireflycons/Invoke-SqlExecute/docs/en-US/Invoke-SqlExecute.md

 ### -OutputAs
 Specifies the type of the results this cmdlet outputs.

-The values DataRows, DataTables and DataSet set the output of the cmdlet to be the corresponding .NET data type.
+- DataRows, DataTables and DataSet set the output of the cmdlet to be the corresponding .NET data type.

-The value Scalar executes the query and returns the first column of the first row in the result set returned by the query.
+- Scalar executes the query and returns the first column of the first row in the result set returned by the query.
 All other columns and rows are ignored.

-The value Text outputs query results to the console or output file with nothing returned in the pipeline as per SQLCMD.EXE and None provides no query output of any description.
+- Text outputs query results to the console or output file with nothing returned in the pipeline as per SQLCMD.EXE.
+- None provides no query output of any description and can result in slightly better performance as time is not spent processing result sets.
+Use this for example when running big database creation or modification scripts.

 Possible values: None, Scalar, DataRows, DataSet, DataTables, Text